shuttle-hq/shuttle/README.md

 *<div align="center">⭐ If you find Shuttle interesting, consider starring this repo to help spread the word.</div>*
 <br>

-# Features
+## Features

-* __One-line Resource Provisioning:__ Get a database, or any other AWS resource by adding a line of code to your main file.
-To delete one, just remove that line of code.
-No config/yaml files required.
+- **One-line Resource Provisioning:** Get a database or other resource by adding a single line of code to your main file.
+No config or yaml files required.
-* __Rapid Development:__ It takes 2 minutes from project initialization to a deployed project.
-It takes another 2 minutes to provision a resource, and get it deployed to production.
+- **Rapid Development:** It takes 2 minutes from project initialization to a deployed project.
+It takes seconds to provision a resource, and get it deployed to production.
-* __First-class support for popular Rust frameworks:__ [Axum](https://docs.shuttle.dev/examples/axum), [Actix Web](https://docs.shuttle.dev/examples/actix), [Rocket](https://docs.shuttle.dev/examples/rocket), and [more](https://docs.shuttle.dev/examples/other)
+- **First-class support for popular Rust frameworks:** [Axum](https://docs.shuttle.dev/examples/axum), [Actix Web](https://docs.shuttle.dev/examples/actix), [Rocket](https://docs.shuttle.dev/examples/rocket), and [more](https://docs.shuttle.dev/examples/other)
-*  __Security:__ Let us worry about the security & permissions while you focus on writing good code.
+- **Security:** Let us worry about the security & permissions while you focus on writing good code.
 <br>
 <br>

-# Quick Start
+## Quick Start

 On Linux and macOS, you can use this install script, which will automatically install the correct target for your OS and distro: